 Lynne is the Director of School Affiliation and Consultation at AMI/USA, guiding the process of the AMI recognition and consultation programs.
-With over 20 years of experience, she has seen the power that Montessori education has to create a more peaceful world.
+With 25 years of experience, she has seen the power that Montessori education has to create a more peaceful world.
 Previous roles included conference manager for the North American Montessori Teachers Association, co-chair of the Ohio Montessori History Project, and primary guide at Ruffing Montessori.
 She holds an AMI Primary Certificate, and a Masters of Education degree.

 Sarah is the Director of Communications and Digital Strategy at AMI/USA, responsible for managing the online bookstore and developing AMI/USA’s membership communications, including the e-news, journal, and directory.
 She also maintains the AMI/USA website and social media accounts.
 Prior to joining AMI/USA, she worked in communications and program development in the environmental education field.
 She holds a bachelor’s degree in environmental studies and lives in Alexandria, VA with her husband.

 Samantha is the Director of Events, responsible for brainstorming and implementing event plans and handling logistics to improve member loyalty, and enhance the brand-to-member experience.
 Originally from Chicago, Samantha graduated from the University of Texas at Austin in 2009 and currently resides in Austin; she received a Bachelor of Arts in Theatre and Dance with a concentration in Radio Television and Film.
 Previous to joining the AMI/USA team, Samantha worked for Austin Film Festival & Writers Conference in a variety of roles (most recently Marketing Director), inspiring and championing the work of storytellers.